 IN HIS OWN WORDS: “I love being outside and have a sense of fulfillment and accomplishment after a run.
 It is amazing that my body is still letting me do it at 76.
 Running has been a great way to meet so many wonderful people and the camaraderie among the visually impaired and blind running community is unbelievable.
 Every year I look forward to reconnecting with old friends and the new ones I have yet to meet at the CIM.
 It is this community that keeps me motivated to continue running and see what else I am capable of doing.”

-HOMETOWN: Carbondale, Calif.
+HOMETOWN: Carbondale, Colo.

 Kyle Coon lost his sight at the age of 6 after a battle with bilateral sporadic retinoblastoma.
 Shortly after losing his sight, he was encouraged to live and pursue a life of adventure by world-class blind athlete Erik Weihenmayer.
 Coon took Weihenmayer’s advice to heart and went on to become a competitive rock climber, downhill skier, wrestler, and endurance athlete.